noahehall/theBookOfNoah/databases/mysql_new.md

           - it looks to see whetether any salves are connected and waiting fo rupdates
           - the master then pokes the slave to let it know that an entry has been made to its binary log in case its interested
         - the slave will ask the master to send entries starting froom the position identification number of the last log file entry the slave processed
+    - never makes direct changes to its data
+      - instead it uses the mysql API

   - backup method
     - setup a separate server to be a slave, and then once a day/e.g. turn off replication to make a clean backup of the slave servers  database
     - when complete replication can be restarted and the slave willa utomatically query the master for changes to the masters data that the slave missed while it was offline

   - replication process
     - sql statements that change data are recorded in a binary log (`bin.log`) on the master server as it executes them
       - data-changing statements e.g.
         - `insert` `update` `delete`
       - schema-manipulation statements e.g.
         - `create table` `alter table` `drop table`
     - the master records a log position id number used to determine which log entries the master should relay to the slave
       - planned downtime for making a backup of  the slave
       - slave has difficulty staying connected to the master du eot networkign problems
-      - slave falls behind because the master has a heavy load of updates in a short period of time -
+      - slave falls behind because the master has a heavy load of updates in a short period of time
+    - slave retrieves updates and records those updates in its `relay.log` file
+    - after issueing statements in the `relay.log` file, records its new position ID number in the `master.info` file